 Many other universities can claim a long and prestigious history, but what school other than the University of Virginia can boast it was designed by Thomas Jefferson?
 The third U.S. president, who lived just outside Charlottesville on his Monticello estate, spent the last years of his life designing the university as a model academic institution.
 Today, the thriving, picturesque campus that opened in 1825 remains a remarkable architectural showcase, dotted with large trees and stately historic brick buildings.
 Jefferson’s crowning achievement is the domed Rotunda library.
 Designed to resemble Rome’s Pantheon, the Rotunda serves as the center of a majestic pavilion lined with student dorms that are still in use.
 A vibrant college town, Charlottesville bustles with energy.
 Its pedestrian mall in the heart of downtown has dozens of shops and restaurants complemented by street musicians.
-The mall’s Paramount Theater, opened in 1931, hosts concerts, plays and other special events.
+The mall’s Paramount Theater opened in 1931, hosts concerts, plays, and other special events.

 9. Appomattox Court House

-The horrific violence of the Civil War came to a most civil end on April 9, 1865 when Generals Robert E. Lee and Ulysses S. Grant sat down in the McLean House in the village of Appomattox Court House and worked out the details of the Army of Northern Virginia’s peaceful surrender.
-Today, the quaint, quiet village is a National Historic Park with over a dozen buildings including the restored courthouse and McLean House, a theater showing a film on the monumental significance of the surrender and a museum filled with documents and military artifacts related to the milestone event.
+The horrific violence of the Civil War came to a most civil end on April 9, 1865, when Generals Robert E. Lee and Ulysses S. Grant sat down in the McLean House in the village of Appomattox Court House and worked out the details of the Army of Northern Virginia’s peaceful surrender.
+Today, the quaint, quiet village is a National Historic Park with over a dozen buildings including the restored courthouse and McLean House, a theater showing a film on the monumental significance of the surrender, and a museum filled with documents and military artifacts related to the milestone event.
 A gentle, four-mile walking trail allows visitors to relive the history up close at several landmarks such as the site where the Confederate flag of truce was received by Union General George Custer and the road where the defeated Southern army laid down their arms.

 8. James Madison’s Montpelier

 A leisurely drive northeast of Charlottesville past well-manicured horse farms is one of Virginia’s most impressive historic estates—James Madison’s Montpelier.
 The fourth U.S. president and father of the U.S. constitution lived at Montpelier throughout his momentous life.
 He is buried there along with his equally famous wife, Dolley Madison.
-Archaeological digs continue today at the sprawling, 2,650-acre complex that includes a two-acre, formal botanical garden and over 200 acres of old growth forest behind the home that was built in 1723.
+Archaeological digs continue today at the sprawling, 2,650-acre complex that includes a two-acre, formal botanical garden and over 200 acres of old-growth forest behind the home that was built in 1723.
 A hike in the quiet forest, designated a National Natural Landmark in 1987, is worth the visit alone, with interpretative signage marking trails where workers took grain through the woods to be ground at nearby mills.
 The visitors center presents a film and exhibits life at Montpelier.
-The mansion includes Madison’s presidential library along with other authentic books, furnishings and art from Madison’s years living there.
+The mansion includes Madison’s presidential library along with other authentic books, furnishings, and art from Madison’s years living there.

 7. Museum and White House of the Confederacy in Richmond

 As the capital of the Confederacy during the Civil War, Richmond is chock full of history.
-The city’s Museum of the Confederacy has the largest collection of Confederate artifacts found anywhere, including personal items from Jefferson Davis, Robert E. Lee and other legendary leaders.
+The city’s Museum of the Confederacy has the largest collection of Confederate artifacts found anywhere, including personal items from Jefferson Davis, Robert E. Lee, and other legendary leaders.
 Founded in 1890, the museum also includes impressive art depicting the South’s war experience.
 Next door, the White House of the Confederacy was the residence of Davis and his family during the war.
 The circa 1818 mansion has been restored to its stately antebellum condition.
-Also nearby is the Virginia State Capitol that served as site of both the Virginia and Confederate legislatures.
+Also nearby is the Virginia State Capitol that served as the site of both the Virginia and Confederate legislatures.
 Capitol Square surrounding the state capitol complex includes the governor’s historic Executive Mansion.
 The Richmond National Battlefield Park Civil War Visitor Center provides a fascinating overview of the bitter fighting that took place in and around the capital city.